neoking89/owlsight/README.md

   - agentic settings:
     - back: Return to previous menu
     - apply_tools: Toggle whether the agentic system is active.
 Available tools concerns an existing subset of functions (and every new defined one) in the Python Interpreter namespace., Options: False, True, Type: OptionType.TOGGLE
+    - additional_information: Additional information added to every agent call.
+Important for the Tool agent, for example: 'Do NOT use owl_scrape and owl_search, because there is no internet connection', Type: OptionType.EDITABLE
     - max_steps: Maximum number of steps for the agentic system., Options: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, Type: OptionType.TOGGLE
     - enable_python_agent: Toggle the inclusion of a Python generation agent.
 This agent judges the last response of the Tool agent and writes Python code if appropriate, Options: False, True, Type: OptionType.TOGGLE
   - huggingface settings: